bup/bup/Documentation/bup-split.md

 # OPTIONS

 -r, \--remote=*host*:*path*
 :   save the backup set to the given remote server.
-If
+If *path* is
-    *path* is omitted, uses the default path on the remote server (you still need to include the ':').
+    omitted, uses the default path on the remote server (you still need to include the ':').
 The connection to the remote server is made with SSH.
 If you'd like to specify which port, user or private key to use for the SSH connection, we recommend you use the `~/.ssh/config` file.
+Even though the destination is remote, a local bup repository is still required.

 -d, \--date=*seconds-since-epoch*
 :   specify the date inscribed in the commit (seconds since 1970-01-01).